bthate/genocide/docs/index.rst

 chamber for three genocide crimes mentioned in article 6 on the note that this does not entail etnicity or nationality but on general groups in the population.

-I hope you can stop the above mentioned crimes the king of the netherlands and his government are doing.

 .. toctree::
     :hidden: